Six Flags over Texas History

 In 1998, Oklahoma-based Premier Parks purchased the Six Flags corporation from Time Warner for an estimated $1.86 billion.
 Through licensing agreements, Premier Parks continued to carry Warner Bros. character themes and attraction names.
 Premier Parks renamed itself to Six Flags Theme Parks Inc. in 2000.

 Today, the park maintains an unusual ownership arrangement.
-Unlike other Six Flags parks, Six Flags over Texas is not actually owned by the corporate Six Flags (Six Flags over Georgia has a similar arrangement).
-Instead, it is owned by Texas Flags, Ltd., the successor to the original fund (still led by Jack Knox), comprised of over 120 limited partners, some of which are Wynne’s heirs.
-Six Flags Inc. simply manages the park with a “nonvoting, beneficial interest in 52 percent of the theme park and the underlying land.”
+Unlike other Six Flags parks, Six Flags over Texas is not actually fully owned by the corporate Six Flags (Six Flags over Georgia has a similar arrangement).
+Instead, it is owned by Texas Flags, Ltd., the successor to the original fund (still led by Jack Knox), comprised of over 120 limited partners.
+Six Flags corporate simply manages the park with a “nonvoting, beneficial interest in 52 percent of the theme park and the underlying land.”
 This arrangement has occasionally caused conflict between the partners and Six Flags Inc., due to claims of mismanagement and financial problems.
 In 2009, parent company Six Flags Inc. filed for bankruptcy protection after amassing $2.7 billion in debt.
 Due to the ownership arrangement of Six Flags over Texas and Six Flags Inc., however, the park was not affected by the bankruptcy filing.

 The company emerged bankruptcy protection in 2010 with a new name – Six Flags Entertainment Corp, and Six Flags moving its corporate headquarters from New York to Grand Prairie, Texas.
 As the economy recovered, both Six Flags over Texas and Six Flags Inc. have continued to improve in attendance and profitability, ensuring the park will continue to thrill guests well into the future.